mitodl/mitx-grading-library/README.md

 0. (Optional) Create and activate a new Python Virtual Environment.
 1. Clone this repository and `cd` into it.
-2. Run `pip install -r requirements.txt` to install the requirements specified in `requirements.txt`.
+2. Run `pip install -r requirements-python38.txt` or `pip install -r requirements-python311.txt` to install the requirements based on the Python version you want to test.
 3. Run `pytest` to check that tests are passing.
 (To invoke tests of just the documentation, you can run the following command: `python -m pytest --no-cov --disable-warnings docs/*`)